- Golfer Benefits

 The real challenge came in late March when MLGT shut down operations temporarily due to COVID-19.
 Hervol trekked back home to New England away from the tropical climate.
 But instead of being discouraged after his professional embarkation was interrupted, he rededicated himself to non-golf course training over the next six weeks.

 In addition to bodyweight exercises, he also spent time in front of the mirror.
 But it wasn’t to show off his gains.
-Instead, he spent 90% of the time focused on his takeaway and backswing and instead of rolling the clubhead inside, trying to feel like the club was outside.
+Instead, he spent 90% of the time focused on his takeaway and backswing, and instead of rolling the clubhead inside, trying to feel like the club was outside.

 “A lot of the work I did during lockdown was not that entertaining or fun,” Hervol said.
 “All exciting parts of golf I wasn’t seeing.
 I just had to be patient.”

-The training paid dividends for Hervol who won the Providence Open this summer by making birdie on seven of his first 11 holes in the final round, edging Notre Dame standout Davis Chatfield by a stroke.
+The training paid dividends for Hervol who won the Providence Open last summer by making birdie on seven of his first 11 holes in the final round, edging Notre Dame standout Davis Chatfield by a stroke.
 After competing in some U.S. Challenge Cup events, Hervol returned to Florida with a renewed sense of confidence.

 When asked how long he wants to pursue the dream of playing professional golf, he said he’s been advised not to put a timetable on it and that he’ll know when it’s time to step away.